lsst-sqre/sqr-055/index.rst

 #.
 Edit "Self Signup With Approval" enrollment flow
 #.
 Edit its enrollment attributes
 #.
+Edit the Name attribute, change its attribute definition to Preferred rather than Official, and make sure that only Given Name is required
+#.
+Edit the Email attribute and change its attribute definition to Preferred rather than Official
+#.
 Add username with a suitable description.
    Allow the user to change it during enrollment.
    Set the type of the field to CO Person, Identifier, UID.